Mona Patrick Perry of Hurricane, W.Va.

 MONA PATRICK PERRY, 53, of Hurricane, W.Va., wife of Keith Perry, died July 10 in Cabell Huntington Hospital.
-She had been a paralegal for the Wyoming County Prosecuting Attorney's Office.
-Celebration of life 1 p.m.
-July 13, Morris Funeral Home Chapel, Wayne; burial in McClellan-Crum Cemetery, Dunlow.
+She was formerly employed by the Wyoming County Prosecuting Attorney’s Office as a paralegal.
+Celebration of Life 1 p.m.
+July 13, at Morris Funeral Home Chapel, Wayne.
+Burial in McClellan-Crum Cemetery, Dunlow.
 Visitation from 6 to 9 p.m.
-July 12 at the funeral home.
+July 19 at the funeral home.
+Masks and social distancing will be required by the governor's mandate.

 Mona Patrick Perry of Hurricane, W.Va.